magnetophon/DEL2/README.md

 - Dry/wet, optionally using a "dirty" dry/undelayed signal.
 - Cutoff keytracking amount and velocity->output-level tracking amount
 - Tap-listen on/off switch, with momentary/latch toggle and midi learn
-- Fade-in and out when creating and clearing taps

 ## Thanks